-The best thing about this new inhaler, is that it has the same side effects as Spiriva, so Spiriva users won't be subjected to any new side effects if they switch to STIOLTO RESPIMAT.
+The best thing about this new inhaler is that it has the same side effects as Spiriva, so Spiriva users won't be subjected to any new side effects if they switch to STIOLTO RESPIMAT.
 This new inhaler is known as a combination medication, delivered with a nonrepellent.

-People with COPD often have trouble going about their daily lives because they can become winded very easily.
+People with COPD often have trouble going about their daily lives because they can become winded very quickly.
 Not being able to bring in enough air can also make one feel fatigued, and cause headaches and difficulty sleeping.

-A good control inhaler with a long-acting bronchodilator is often necessary for people with lung diseases, who experience shortness of breath and other negative respiratory symptoms on a regular basis.
+A suitable control inhaler with a long-acting bronchodilator is often necessary for people with lung diseases, who experience shortness of breath and other negative respiratory symptoms on a regular basis.
 These are different from rescue inhalers, which work quickly.

 Control inhalers like Spiriva and STIOLTO RESPIMAT work over a long period to prevent symptoms.
 Having a control inhaler and a rescue inhaler is part of the medication plan of many people with lung diseases.
 They are meant to work together to keep the patient safe and improve their quality of life as much as possible.